top of page

 Spiritual Mentor, Kundalini Yoga & Meditation Teacher, Lotus Fire Healing Arts

-Jen Gantenbein of Lotus Fire Healing Arts has over twenty years of experience in the field of healing and uses her expertise as a gifted, intuitive, and compassionate teacher to mentor women.
-She instructs and gently guides with an open-hearted and radiant presence, and the embodied grace of a wise Spiritual Mother.
-She is passionate about utilizing her gifts to serve others and to uplift everyone she encounters.
+JJ Gantenbein of Lotus Fire Healing Arts has over twenty years of experience in the field of healing and uses their expertise as a gifted, intuitive, and compassionate teacher to mentor women.
+They instruct and gently guide with an open-hearted and radiant presence, and the embodied grace of a wise Spiritual Parent.
+They are passionate about utilizing their gifts to serve others and to uplift everyone they encounters.

 jen gatenbein.jpg